top of page

 Quercetin is a plant compound (a flavonoid) found naturally in foods such as onions, apples, berries and leafy greens.
 It has antioxidant properties and is often used to support immune balance, histamine response and general inflammation pathways.

-Quercetin can be a helpful supportive nutrient, but it works best alongside foundational lifestyle factors such as a colourful diet, good sleep, gut health and stress management.
+Quercetin can be a helpful supportive nutrient, but it works best alongside a colourful diet, good sleep, gut health and stress management.
 It should not be seen as a replacement for medical care or allergy management.

 What It Is